stevestreza/Relayout/README.rst

 Installing
 ==========

 Relayout supports iOS 8.0+, tvOS 9.0+, and OS X 10.10+.
-You can install Relayout with Carthage, CocoaPods, or manually.
+You can install Relayout with Carthage, CocoaPods, the Swift package manager, or manually.

 With CocoaPods
 --------------